 Submitting to ePress demonstrates an understanding and acceptance of all our procedures, including a commitment to Open Access publishing and Creative Commons licensing.
 Publishing is a process that tends to take longer than most authors expect.
 When an author submits a work to ePress it is expected that the work is fully formed and ready for publication; all images, tables and graphs have the appropriate attributions and referencing, and are in the highest quality format possible; that all the guidelines have been read and understood.

-Once your submission is received it is presented to the Editorial Committee who will decide if ePress would ultimately be interested in the work.
+Once your submission is received, the editors decide whether ePress would ultimately be interested in the work and may decline to progress the submission.
 If ePress would like to take it further, two to three internal and external reviewers are sourced.
 It can take a while to find the appropriate reviewers for any given piece.
 At ePress we are committed to publishing quality assured work and this means that the right reviewers must be found to do your work justice, even if this takes a while.

 Reviewing can take between two to five weeks (longer for larger manuscripts) once the reviewers have been confirmed, depending on the reviewer and their current workload.
 Reviewers are sent a redacted version of your manuscript and a Reviewers Form to complete.
 Once all the reviews have been returned to ePress, we compile the comments, redact where it is required and send them to the author.
 At this stage the author is encouraged to consider the reviewer feedback carefully and take the opportunity to make amendments, suggested editing, double check copyrights (please remember that all images/tables/figures will fall under creative commons licencing; it is your responsibility to inform image/table/figure owners/authors of this and attain their permission) and referencing, if this will improve the piece.
 If there is a strong indication from the majority of reviewers that a rewrite is necessary then, with consultation between the author and ePress, the submission and review process begins again.